How to love Church

 As an example compare these two situations.

-David ate the shewbread (1 Sam 21:6) and this could easily have been construed as disrespect for God.
+David ate the shewbread (1 Sam 21:6) which could have disrespected God.
 Uzzah reached forth his hand to steady the ark and God struck him dead for his disrespect (in fact Israel’s disrespect) (1 Chron 13).

 Two acts of disrespect.
 One resulted in death from God.
 Clearly, we are dealing with two different intents but both on the outside appear disrespectful to God.

-God is clearly interested in our internal intent.
+Our internal intent is clearly all that is interesting to God.
 If you come to church dolled up to the nines and your intent is to worship God in all aspects of your approach, then this is beautiful to God.
-If you come to church in a ripped t-shirt and filthy shorts and barefoot and you do it to stick it to the stuffy old folks, then this is offensive to God (at least, I think it is).
+If you come to church in a ripped t-shirt and filthy shorts and barefoot and you do it to stick it to the stuffy old folks, then this is likely to be offensive to God (at least, I think it is).

 The only possible answer is humility.